di-gital/neoslug/README.md

 ## Generating
-To generate the site from the script, run the script `gensite.sh` from the `scripts` directory.
-This does not copy the assets, which must be added in the `slug` directory manually.
+To generate the site from the script, run the script `gensite.sh` from the `scripts` directory with the argument to a build directory.
+By default, it will be built to the directory "slug" under the root of the project itself.